 In offices that are located on the outside perimeter of the office space with windows running the length of building, sound can be reflected off of the window glass and bounce into the adjacent office through gaps between the drywall and the window.

-Acoustical Solutions offers a variety of products that improve speech privacy to create private offices by eliminating sources of sound leakage.
+Acoustical Solutions offers a variety of products that will assist in soundproofing an office and improve speech privacy by eliminating sources of sound leakage.

 The three products shown below increase speech privacy by preventing sound from traveling through a drop tile ceiling grid and over into an adjacent space.